Skip to Content

 – Run time: 2 hours 10 minutes

-Set in the ’80s, “La Chimera” centers on a lovelorn archaeologist who unwittingly finds himself the head of a ragtag gang of grave robbers, stealing artifacts and passing them on to a mysterious buyer.
-The Guardian called it “uproarious and celebratory” noting that its tone—and the way it teems with life—is one of the best things about it.
+Set in the ’80s, “La Chimera” centers on a lovelorn archaeologist who unwittingly finds himself as the head of a ragtag gang of grave robbers, stealing artifacts and passing them on to a mysterious buyer.
+The Guardian called it “uproarious and celebratory,” noting that its tone—and the way it teems with life—is one of the best things about it.
 Meanwhile, Slant loved the way it wrestles with time and its effect on all of our lives.

 Sebastian Reuter // Getty Images